ftsvd/COVID-Net_Orthanc/README.md

 ## Warning
 As the original authors of COVID-Net have put it - this model is far from production-ready.
 Therefore, any inadvertent effect on clinical outcome due to use of this model is your own responsibility.

+The reason I'm doing this is because I need to show my radiology and clinical colleagues the way this AI model can be integrated into the clinical environment to (hopefully) get their support.

 ## Installation Instructions
 1. Read the Warning first
 2. Clone this repository